More Swedes deployed to UN missions through the FBA

 – FBA is a well-known actor, and our deployed experts are much appreciated in the UN missions.
 They are doing a very important job for worldwide peace and security.

-Akiko Ahl is on secondment from the FBA to the UN Assistance Mission in Somalia (UNSOM), where she works as stabilization and coordination officer.
-Click here to read an interview with Akiko.
+Adam Bergman is on secondment from the FBA to the UN in Nigeria, where he works as adviser.
+Click here to read an interview with Adam.

 Photo: UN Photo/Shareef Sarhan